blakdayz/swivel/src/swivel/scanners/README.md

 participant BLEScanner
 participant Database

-BLEScanner->>Database: Fetch devices seen in more than one place Note over Database: processes places and their devices Database-->>BLEScanner: devices
+BLEScanner->>Database: Fetch all places with related data eagerly loaded Database-->>BLEScanner: Return places with devices

-for each device in devices do:
+loop for each place in places
-    BLEScanner->>device: iterate through places where the device has been seen for each place in places do:
+    BLEScanner->>place: Iterate through devices seen at this place loop for each device in devices
-        BLEScanner->>place: log information about the place and device sighting end end
+        BLEScanner->>device: Log information about the device
+    end
+end
 ```